RenrevZ/Hmg-Mini-MVC/README.md

 - A minimalistic customizable framework build for learning purposes

 > # IMPORTANT NOTE!
-> - This framework was build on learning pupose and not tested in a production environment
+> - This framework was build on learning puposes and not tested in a production environment
 > - Auto loading of routes was not implemented, if you want to implement auto loading i suggest using [Composer](https://getcomposer.org/).
 > - Basic Knowledge on [PHP OOP](https://www.w3schools.com/php/php_oop_what_is.asp/).
 And  [MVC Structure](https://www.w3schools.in/mvc-architecture). was needed.
 > - Tailwind css was added by default if you dont want to use taiwind feel free to remove tailwind components.